hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_submit_tutorial.rst

 TransactionHeader values and a function to encode each payload.
 Once instantiated, multiple Transactions can be created using these common elements, and without any explicit hashing or signing.
-You will never need to specify the *nonce*, *signer pubkey*, or *payload Sha512* properties of a TransactionHeader, as the SDK will generate these automatically.
-You will only need to set a *batcher pubkey* if a different private key will be used to sign Batches containing these Transactions (see below).
+You will never need to specify the *nonce*, *signer public_key*, or *payload Sha512* properties of a TransactionHeader, as the SDK will generate these automatically.
+You will only need to set a *batcher public_key* if a different private key will be used to sign Batches containing these Transactions (see below).